cstavitsky/cstavitsky.github.io/about.md

 If you think I've fallen short in any way, please shoot me a note at `corridorr@gmail.com` and let me know what I can do to improve.
 There isn't a comment system here, but I always welcome your thoughts on any blog posts.
 If your feedback is kind, I'll be more receptive to it.

 ## Theme
 This is a [Jekyll](https://github.com/jekyll/jekyll) blog.
 Jekyll sites generate static html pages, rather than making extra calls to load up content from a database.
 Learn more about this [on Quora](https://www.quora.com/How-does-a-static-site-generator-like-Jekyll-work).
+I don't need any user generated content here, so this works great for me.

-It's hosted on Github Pages, which is the main reason I chose it.
+It's hosted for free on Github Pages, which is one of the main reasons I chose it.
 I looked into other blogging platforms like Ghost, but even hosting it yourself, you're going to be paying at least $5-10 per month.
+That adds up!

 The theme is called Tale and you can [find and fork the original repository here](https://github.com/chesterhow/tale).